duracell80/midnight-sectors/README.md

 Decan Blue?
 Sure ok.
 Time is fun again with deconds (seconds 0 to 100) https://www.youtube.com/watch?v=5SD4lI9GKUE

+(*) Could there be 16 hours in a day?
+Sure I don't see why not.
+The asterix on the keyboard is Shift+8 anything is possible!

 ### Run the clock
 In a terminal